HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/upgrade/checkSuccessfullUpgrade.md

-# How to determine if a HCL Digital Experience CF upgrade was successfully?
+# How to determine if a HCL Digital Experience CF upgrade was successful?

 ## Applies to